 Fire officials are investigating the cause of a Friday morning brush fire that consumed about 60 acres near Lower Mualoa Road in Ka’u.

-Responding to a 10:32 a.m. report, firefighters found the blaze burning in a ravine between two macadamia nut orchards off Highway 11, according to the Hawaii Fire Department.
+Responding to the 10:32 a.m. report, firefighters found the blaze burning in a ravine between two macadamia nut orchards off of Highway 11, according to the Hawaii Fire Department.